StockSharp/doc/en/topics/API_ConnectorsSubscriptions.md

 Subscription states:

-- [Stopped](xref:StockSharp.Algo.SubscriptionStates.Stopped) \- the subscription is inactive (stopped or did not start).
+- [SubscriptionStates.Stopped](xref:StockSharp.Algo.SubscriptionStates.Stopped) \- the subscription is inactive (stopped or did not start).
-- [Active](xref:StockSharp.Algo.SubscriptionStates.Active) \- the subscription is active, and it can transfer historical data until it goes online or is completed.
+- [SubscriptionStates.Active](xref:StockSharp.Algo.SubscriptionStates.Active) \- the subscription is active, and it can transfer historical data until it goes online or is completed.
-- [Error](xref:StockSharp.Algo.SubscriptionStates.Error) \- the subscription is inactive and in an error state.
+- [SubscriptionStates.Error](xref:StockSharp.Algo.SubscriptionStates.Error) \- the subscription is inactive and in an error state.
-- [Finished](xref:StockSharp.Algo.SubscriptionStates.Finished) \- the subscription has finished its work (all data has been received).
+- [SubscriptionStates.Finished](xref:StockSharp.Algo.SubscriptionStates.Finished) \- the subscription has finished its work (all data has been received).
-- [Online](xref:StockSharp.Algo.SubscriptionStates.Online) \- the subscription has gone online and only transfers data in real time.
+- [SubscriptionStates.Online](xref:StockSharp.Algo.SubscriptionStates.Online) \- the subscription has gone online and only transfers data in real time.